twilio/workshop/docs/hello_world.rst

 	http://twimlets.com/message?Message=Hello+World

 Click on the `Make Request` button at the bottom of the page.
-Again, the information you've submitted are sent off to Twilio and your phone should start ringing momentarily.
+Again, the information you've submitted is sent off to Twilio and your phone should start ringing momentarily.

-Have any questions?
-Ask your TA!

 **How was that different from our SMS request?**